Vinfall/DevuanWSL/README.md

 # DevuanWSL
 Devuan Linux on WSL2 based on [DevuanWSL](https://github.com/VPraharsha03/DevuanWSL), powered by [wsldl](https://github.com/yuk7/wsldl).

-This fork is based on Chimaera (current stable) in favor of the original Beowulf (oldstable).
+This fork is based on Chimaera (current oldstable) in favor of the original Beowulf, and this would soon bump to Daedalus (current stable) once upstream provides [image-devuan](https://jenkins.linuxcontainers.org/view/Images/job/image-devuan/) based on Daedalus.

 ![screenshot](https://github.com/Vinfall/DevuanWSL/blob/chimaera/img/screenshot.webp)